project1-5/bt/report.md

 After hours and hours of troubleshooting I finally found out that simply updating the Jacoco plugin version from 0.7.8 to 0.8.2 would work, and it did.

-//Document your experience in using a "new"/different coverage tool.

-//How well was the tool documented?
-Was it possible/easy/difficult to integrate it with your build environment?

 ### DYI